pmatulis/oasis/index.md

 ### The environment

 The teacher shares their experience with students in a non-competitive environment.
-Both teacher and students practice together in a convivial atmosphere of mutual benefit.
+Teacher and student practice together in a convivial, unhurried, and informal atmosphere.

-The practice space is cleaned before each class and participants are encouraged to dispense with their shoes.
+Participants are encouraged to dispense with their shoes (the practice space is cleaned beforehand).

 There will be a short break where herbal tea is served.

 ### The practice

 The practice consists of specific but gentle exercises.
-Their goals are to:
+Their main objectives are to:

 * open the joints
 * lengthen the sinews